Cargo 200 (film)

 Cargo 200 (Груз 200) is a 2007 Russian psychological thriller film directed by Aleksei Balabanov depicting the end of the Soviet era.
 The action is set during the culmination of the Soviet–Afghan War in 1984.
-The movie's title Cargo 200 refers to the zinc coffins in which dead Soviet soldiers' remains were shipped home.
-The movie was said to be based on a true story; it received generally positive reviews from critics.
+The movie's title refers to the code "Cargo 200" under which dead Soviet soldiers' remains were shipped home.
+The movie arose from a combination of different true events.
+It received generally positive reviews from critics.